MonoidMusician/blog/sources/for_the_users.md

 ## User styles

-I use the Stylus extension for Chrome.
+I use the Stylus extension for Chromium.
 It is decent.
 Unlike Stylish, which is crap.
 (I lost all my user styles on Stylish.)